ezBastion/doc/setup/06-admin_console.rst

 4. Connect
 """"""""""

-With your preferred HTML5 browser, login with admin/ezBastion default account and start converting your scripts into API.
+With your preferred HTML5 browser, login with admin/ezBastion as default account and start converting your scripts into API.

 .. image:: /image/ezb_admin_login.jpg